ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 But if you think Motsoeneng and Ndabeni-Abrahams are fiscal ignoramuses, the trade unions lose nothing by comparison.

-Aubrey Tshabalala, general secretary of the Communication Workers Union, was palpably out of his depth when pressed by the Sunday Times’ Chris Barron on the SABC’s crisis.
+Aubrey Tshabalala, general secretary of the Communication Workers Union, was palpably out of his depth when pressed by the Sunday Times’s Chris Barron on the SABC’s crisis.

 Asked why the union never raised a peep when Motsoeneng was ramping up costs and creating this crisis, Tshabalala was unapologetic.